Wenzeslaus of Thun

-Wenzeslaus of Thun (Tetschen, 13 August 1629 - Passau, 6 January 1673) was a Czech clergyman and bishop for the Roman Catholic Diocese of Passau.
+Wenzeslaus of Thun (13 August 1629 – 6 January 1673) was a Czech clergyman and bishop for the Roman Catholic Diocese of Passau.

 Biography

-Wenzel the son of Johann Sigismund Graf von Thun und Hohenstein and his second wife Anna Margareta von Wolkenstein.
+Wenzeslaus was born on 13 August 1629 in Děčín.
+He was the son of Count Johann Sigismund of Thun und Hohenstein and his second wife Anna Margareta of Wolkenstein.
 He was the half-brother of the two Salzburg prince-archbishops Guidobald and Johann Ernst von Thun und Hohenstein.

-Wenzeslaus von Thun und Hohenstein was ordained a priest in 1655.
+Wenzeslaus of Thun und Hohenstein was ordained a priest in 1655.